LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/articles.md

 #### Preview the conversation

-Use Conversation Builder's Preview tool or the Knowledge Base's Chat tool to preview the conversation and verify the content is returned and rendered as you expect.
+Use Conversation Builder's Preview tool to preview the conversation and verify the content is returned and rendered as you expect.

 <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/kb_advSettings5.png">